RamananSri/3.Semester/readme.md

 Bike renting platform similar to Airbnb.
 Platform based on WCF which is consumed by af WPF client and a ASP.NET MVC client.

-Developed by 5 computer science students at UCN on the 3rd semester
+Developed by 5 computer science students (3rd semester) at UCN:
 * Daniel Sørensen (@Daniel070793)
 * Kristoffer Terkelsen (@kterkeelsen12)
 * Frederik Kroegh (@kroegh)